saksham-joshi/Tweet-Analyzer/README.md

-> # THIS REPO IS UNDER DEVELOPMENT, IT DOESN'T WORK
-> ## I have to make it public due to some reasons

 # Tweet-Analyzer
 #### A Real time, optimized and user friendly model to analyze sentiment of tweets made for the brands by the users of X (Twitter).